Memo 12: Membership in the Graduate Faculty and Endorsement to Chair Doctoral Supervisory Committees

 5-year renewable term

-- Emeritus, retired, affiliate, research, and clinical faculty, as well as artists-in-residence and senior lecturers, deemed appropriate by the graduate degree-offering academic unit, may be nominated for a 5-year, renewable term and may be endorsed to chair doctoral supervisory committees during that time.
+- Emeritus, retired, affiliate, research, and clinical faculty, as well as artists-in-residence and Senior and Principal Lecturers, deemed appropriate by the graduate degree-offering academic unit, may be nominated for a 5-year, renewable term and may be endorsed to chair doctoral supervisory committees during that time.

 - Renewal of a Graduate Faculty 5-year term for all of the above faculty appointment types requires a vote of the academic unit’s Graduate Faculty and then can be updated through the MyGradProgram by authorized administrative personnel.
 Email notification will acknowledge the renewed term.